-Getting back to the news, currently nearly all major US news outlets around the country are consumed with the vaping crisis.
+Currently, nearly all major US news outlets around the country are consumed with the vaping crisis.
 Every single vaping related death is covered on the nations evening news.
 There’s no question that this is a very tragic situation, but the fact is 10 or more babies die every day in the US from SIDS.
 It’s a silent killer and causes untold and ever lasting grief to those families that have lived through this nightmare.
 Yet where is the outrage?
 Where is the public outcry for answers?
 Currently the only recommendation pediatricians provide anxious parents who are concerned about SIDS is to monitor their babies sleeping condition throughout the night.
 A hollow and unrealistic recommendation if there ever was one.
 We seem to be in search of a high-tech solution such as those mentioned in the article when the answer may be right in front of us.
-Namely the Breathe Easy Baby sleep system.

-The Breathe Easy Baby sleep system has been scientifically proven to be 10 times more breathable than the American Academy of Pediatrics (AAP) recommendation, which is a firm mattress with a tight-fitting sheet.
-The AAP is not only the leading medical authority on the safety and well-being of babies in the US but around the world as well.
+The Breathe Easy Baby Breathable Crib Mattress has been scientifically proven to be 10 times more breathable than the American Academy of Pediatrics (AAP) recommendation of a firm mattress with a tight-fitting sheet.